ZeroNerodaHero/SantaClaraTrafficCameras/README.md

 Includes a docker container that easily streams the data from Santa Clara's open traffic.

 # Installation
-Just install docker and run the following
+Just install docker and run the following:
-This installs the image
+1. This installs the image
-'docker build -t flask-traffic-image'
+`docker build -t flask-traffic-image`
-This runs the docker image
+2. This runs the docker image
-'docker run -p 3000:3000 flask-traffic-image'
+`docker run -p 3000:3000 flask-traffic-image`

 # Endpoints
 Gets you the image 'http://localhost:3000/traffic-image-raw'
 Gets you the image in json file with timestamp as well as the image as a base64 binary.
 'http://localhost:3000/traffic-image-json'
-Example:
--
 `
 {
   "camera": "GATasman",